arduino/Android-to-Bean/README.md

 ##Who
 So far the main contribution to this proof of concept comes from: D. Cuartielles, d.cuartielles@arduino.cc.

+The Beanlib library is made by Hugo Visser, from http://littlerobots.nl.
+Visit his site for more code awesomness.

 ##How to contribute
 For questions, issues and contributions, use github.